PLC-lang/rusty/book/src/build_and_install.md

 (like you get by just installing `llvm-dev`), which may break things.
 If you do, make sure you have set the appropriate environment variable (`LLVM_SYS_140_PREFIX=/usr/lib/llvm-14` for LLVM 14), so the build of the `llvm-sys` crate knows what files to grab.

-## Building

-Just like any Rust project, binaries can be built with `cargo build`.
-For release builds, i.e. faster and smaller binaries, you have to pass the `--release` flag, like so `cargo build --release`.
-The resulting binaries can be found at `target/release/rustyc`.

-## Improving Compile Times

-By default Rust uses the GNU Linker on Linux which compared to [lld](https://lld.llvm.org/) is slower by a margin of [~2x - 4x](https://llvm.org/devmtg/2016-10/slides/Ueyama-lld.pdf).
-To improve compile times we can therefore use `lld`.
-To do so you will need to run the `rusty/scripts/lld.sh` script inside the `rusty` root folder, i.e. by executing `./scripts/lld.sh`.
-**Note** that the script was only tested on Ubuntu based distributions thus far.

-## Installing

-_TODO_